-4.1 As any assessment will be conducted solely on the papers provided, it is essential that the complainant provide sufficient information to enable the subject member and those responsible for assessing the complaint to understand the substance of the complaint.
-If insufficient information is provided, the Monitoring Officer will not normally proceed with consideration of the complaint.
+The complainant must4.1 As any assessment will be conducted solely on the papers provided, it is essential that the complainant provide sufficient information to enable the subject member and those responsible for assessing the complaint to understand the substance of the complaint. -If insufficient information is provided, the Monitoring Officer will not normally proceed with assessment consideration of the complaint.
 It is the responsibility of the complainant to provide any supporting evidence for their complaint to justify a full investigation.

 4.2 If the complaint meets the criteria set out in 3. a-e above, and the complainant has provided sufficient information to enable the issues complained of to be understood, the Monitoring Officer will send a copy of the complaint to the subject member and ask for the subject member's comments.
-When these have been received, the Monitoring Officer will consider the complaint and provide a report and recommendation on it to the Assessment Sub-Committee, together with copies of the original complaint (and any supporting documentation) and the Subject Member's response.
+When these have been received, the Monitoring Officer will assess the complaint, after consulting the Independent Personconsider the complaint and provide a report and recommendation on it to the Assessment Sub-Committee, together with copies of the original complaint (and any supporting documentation) and the Subject Member's response.

-4.3 At this assessment stage, the Assessment Sub-Committee will not normally consider any further representations or correspondence from either the complainant or subject member.
+4.3 At this initial assessment stage, the Monitoring Officer Assessment Sub-Committee will not normally consider any further representations or correspondence from either the complainant or subject member.